Why do staff members raise support instead of Cru raising it for them?

 It would be most helpful if you could start right away.
 Many new staff members work part time or full time while raising support.
 As soon as they have enough coming in, they can quit their other jobs and focus full time upon raising their support.
 The more time they can focus upon raising their support, the sooner they will be able to report to their ministries.

 How long am I expected to support my staff member?

 That is a decision between you and the Lord.
 Our desire is that you would support your staff member for as long as the Lord enables you to do so.

 Why do I need to make my check out to Cru?

 Campus Crusade and "Cru" are registered with the IRS as a 501(c)(3) organization, and we follow IRS regulations for contributions.
 The staff member's name should not appear on the check, not even on the memo line.
 Contributions can be managed online or sent to Cru along with a note with the staff member's account number, thus ensuring your gift will be used as you prefer.

-Does all my support go the staff member?
+Does all my support go to my staff member?